Testing Generalizability in Causal Inference: Background

 \subsection{Generalizability in Causal Inference}

-Extensive research has focused on generalizability in causal inference, as mentioned in the Introduction.
-As highlighted by \cite{ling2022critical}, three common approaches are used to assess treatment effect generalizability: inverse probability of sampling weighting (IPSW) methods that adjust for differences between study and target populations by weighting based on sample inclusion probabilities \citep{buchanan2018generalizing}; outcome model-based methods that estimate the conditional outcome directly \citep{kern2016assessing}; and the hybrid approaches that combines both \citep{dahabreh2019generalizing}.
+Extensive research has focused on generalizability in causal inference, as mentioned in the introduction.
+As highlighted by \cite{ling2022critical}, three common approaches are used to assess treatment effect generalizability: inverse probability of sampling weighting (IPSW) methods that adjust for differences between study and target populations by weighting based on sample inclusion probabilities \citep{buchanan2018generalizing}; outcome models that estimate the conditional outcome directly \citep{kern2016assessing}; and hybrid approaches that combines both \citep{dahabreh2019generalizing}.

-In this work, we focus on algorithms that generalize outcome predictions across different domains, enabling accurate CATE or COD estimation.
-This is crucial for understanding individual-level treatment effect heterogeneity and ensuring models can adapt to new populations or environments with varying covariate distributions.
+In this paper, we focus on algorithms that generalize conditional outcome predictions across different domains, enabling accurate CATE or COD estimation.
+This is crucial for understanding individual-level treatment effect heterogeneity and ensuring that models can adapt to new populations or environments with varying covariate distributions.
 A summary of common CATE estimation methods is provided by \cite{caron2022estimating}.

 Despite advancements in CATE estimation, a systematic framework for evaluating generalizability remains underdeveloped.
 For example, \citet{johansson2018learning} validate their model using both simulated and real world data.
 The simulated data examples assess predictive generalizability with MSE in the absence of any treatment mechanism, making causal verification impossible.
 Additionally, their analysis of the IHDP dataset \citep{hill2011bayesian} does not involve covariate or treatment shifts, so it does not effectively test generalizability.
 Another relevant paper is \citet{shi2021invariant}, which measures out-of-domain generalization performance using the mean absolute error (MAE).
 While their method achieves the lowest MAE among competitors, there is no formal criterion to determine whether a specific MAE value signifies sufficient generalization to a new domain.

 We highlight these issues not as criticisms of the papers, but to emphasize that robust generalizability evaluation methods of causal models are missing and challenging.
 Furthermore, existing benchmarks like IHDP are not specifically designed for out-of-domain generalization tests.
 To address this gap, we propose a systematic semi-synthetic framework to evaluate how well CATE algorithms perform across domains with different covariate distributions, offering a more practical assessment of whether a given approach will generalize well.
 In \Cref{sec:IHDP}, we adapt the IHDP experiments presented in \citet{johansson2018learning} and extend them by generating datasets from different domains, while making the marginal quantity explicitly known.
 Furthermore, we contrast the predictive MSE scores with the p-values derived from our tests to show how the latter provides a more actionable metric for whether a model successfully generalizes or not.